urbanTyger/Capstone-Travel-App/README.md

 ### Data storage

 This app does not use a persistent database but local storage.
 All of the data saved will be linked to the same PC/Browser and not shareable among devices.
+The data can be accessed after you refresh the page.
+If you delete the local storage, the data will be lost.

 #### Task List / Future Features